davidbowland/dbowland-ui/README.md

 ### Unit Tests

-Jest tests are run automatically on commit and push.
+[Jest](https://jestjs.io/) tests are run automatically on commit and push.
 If the test coverage threshold is not met, the push will fail.
-See package.json for coverage threshold.
+See `jest.config.ts` for coverage threshold.

 Manually run tests with: